 If you feel called to donate financially, you can do so using the following methods:

 - Through the Connected Canadians donation page.
 This is through Paypal, and uses either your Paypal account or a credit card.

-- By sending an Interac e-transfer to email@example.com which would mean no surcharge is deducted on their end.
-They set up their account so that the money is deposited directly, without requiring a password.
+- By sending an Interac e-transfer to firstname.lastname@example.org which would mean no surcharge is deducted on their end.
+They set up their account to deposit the money directly, without requiring a password.